Home

 "You think I don't know that?" the other voice yells back.
 "You think I don't fucking well know that?"

 Lowen opens his mouth, as though to retort, but he pauses instead, shoulders slumping, head shaking in what looks like regret, and he looks up at the sky.
 The banging and clanging starts up again.
 There are sparks flying out from the open door now, too.
-Bas can’t see much, but he can hear, and whoever’s in that cab can curse like nothing Bas has ever heard, and he’s lived on the road with rustlers and highwaymen, so that’s saying something.
-The low, grinding strains of “Motherfucking, cocksucking son—of—a—bitch!” in rhythm to the banging almost make Bas snort, but then there’s more commentary on sons of whores and doing things with dogs no one should know about, let alone do, and then there’s something about mothers and coyotes that makes Bas widen his eyes and blink away the sordid mental picture with a rather prudish grimace.
-So, all in all, it’s not hard for Bas to keep quiet, since he’s already pretty much speechless.
+Bas can't see much, but he can hear, and whoever's in that cab can curse like nothing Bas has ever heard, and he's lived on the road with rustlers and highwaymen, so that's saying something.
+The low, grinding strains of "Motherfucking, cocksucking son--of--a--bitch!" in rhythm to the banging almost make Bas snort, but then there's more commentary on sons of whores and doing things with dogs no one should know about, let alone do, and then there's something about mothers and coyotes that makes Bas widen his eyes and blink away the sordid mental picture with a rather prudish grimace.
+So, all in all, it's not hard for Bas to keep quiet, since he's already pretty much speechless.

 Fox snorts behind him, and Bas can't tell if it's in his sleep or in reaction to the filthy commentary.